bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 For instance, B2B products often require robust data integration capabilities and may have different user experience priorities compared to B2C products, which might focus more on aesthetics and ease of use.

-**Understand the interaction dynamics:** Explore how the nature of the audience influences the design and functionality of the product.
+**Understand the interaction dynamics:** Explore how the audience category influences the design and functionality of the product.

 For example, internal employee tools may prioritize efficiency and integration with existing systems, while consumer-facing products might emphasize user engagement and customer support features.
 Understanding these dynamics helps us create solutions that resonate with the end-users’ daily interactions and workflows.